America the Beautiful Pass

 The America the Beautiful Pass (also known as the Interagency Pass) series comprises annual or lifetime passes that grant the holder entrance to more than 2,000 federally protected areas including national parks, national monuments, and other protected areas managed by six federal agencies: the National Park Service, the Forest Service, the Fish and Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation, and the Army Corps of Engineers.
 At per-vehicle fee areas, the pass entitles the holder and all passengers in a non-commercial vehicle to admission.
 At per-person fee areas, the pass entitles the holder and up to three additional adults to admission (children under 16 are always admitted free).
 The pass was created by the Federal Lands Recreation Enhancement Act and authorized by Congress in December 2004, which is Division J, Title VIII of the Consolidated Appropriations Act, 2005, Public Law 108–447, 118 Stat.
 2809, an omnibus appropriations act.
 Passes are available at all National Park Service sites that charge entrance fees as well as online through the United States Geological Survey online store.
 The passes have been described as one of the best deals in recreation.

+On November 25, 2025, it was announced that the 2026 America the Beautiful Annual Pass for US residents will feature Donald Trump's official presidential portrait for his second term.
+The law that created the America the Beautiful Pass establishes that the imagery for the pass is to be chosen via an annual competition that is open to the public, a process that was not followed for the 2026 design.
+Critics of the new design have further noted the irony of President Trump's portrait appearing on the pass when his Department of Government Efficiency fired approximately 1,000 NPS employees, which constituted 5% of NPS's workforce.
+Between terminations, buyouts and resignations, the National Park Service's staffing level was 25% lower nine months into President Trump's second term than it was when he was sworn in.

+On December 10, 2025, the Center for Biological Diversity filed a federal lawsuit challenging the legality of the selected image.

+Following the announcement of the 2026 pass design, a secondary market emerged for adhesive stickers designed to cover the presidential portrait.
+By early 2026, the federal government asserted that the use of such stickers could void the pass, in spite of the 1977 Supreme Court decision in Wooley v.
+Maynard wherein it was held that New Hampshire could not constitutionally require citizens to display the state motto upon their license plates when the state motto was offensive to their moral convictions.